The Programming Director is responsible

 - Individuals may purchase their

-own testimony only, before the DC Council, or a TV-16 program that they are featured
+own testimony only, before the DC Council, or a DCN program that

 - Payment must be received in advance,